spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

 To prevent this, commit newly created or modified classes to source control alongside the `SchemaDatabase`.

 <br/>------------<br/>
-_2020-01-08 Page updated with editorial review: added commandlet_<br/>
+_2020-01-08 Page updated with editorial review: added commandlet and improved clarity_<br/>
 _2019-07-26 Page updated with editorial review_